jaredly/j2/nore/Roadmap.md

 		0, then there's nothing to dive into, otherwise there is.
 		That sounds nice actually.
 - [ ] generate "childCountForPath" (or it could be runtime analysis of the grammar json)
+	- maybe include the idx's (if any) for the relevant children? yeah, idx + child cound.
+Sounds great.

 Sooooo what about the whole fancy type-specificable path dealio that I cooked up? maybe give all the types a `cid: number`. yeah that sounds good?